Clinical-Genomics/statina/README.md

 `ssh localhost`

-If you made changes to internal app : `systemctl --user restart statinaAppInternal.service`
+If you made changes to internal app : `systemctl --user restart statina.target`

-If you made changes to external app : `systemctl --user restart statinaApp.service`

 Your branch should be deployed to staging at https://statina-stage.scilifelab.se